 - Course reserve collection

 - Material that is in constant, heavy demand.
-It may be located at the Loans Desk, or in open access areas of your branch Library.
+It will be located in the open access areas of your branch Library.
 Loans are limited from one to two hours.
-Course Reserve material can be found through the Library Catalogue.
+Course Reserve material can be found through the Library Search.
 Some Course Reserve material may be electronically retrieved.

 - A database is information stored, typically in electronic format.
 It may contain bibliographic or numerical data, which is generally structured so that it can be sought and retrieved automatically.
 A collection of data.
 See also: Electronic databases.